Skip to Main Content

 To qualify for this exemption, you must: be in a classroom ("or similar place devoted to instruction").
 Be there in person, engaged in face-to-face teaching activities.
 Be at a nonprofit educational institution.
 Sounds a little restrictive?

 If (and only if!) you meet these conditions, the exemption gives both instructors and students broad rights to perform or display any works.
 That means instructors can play movies and music for their students, at any length (though not from illegitimate copies!).
-Instructors can show students images, or original artworks.
+Instructors can show students images, or original artwork.
 Students can perform arias, read poems, and act out scenes.
-And students and instructors can do all these things without seeking permission, without giving anyone payment, and without having to deal with the complications of fair use.
+Students and instructors can do all these things without seeking permission, without giving anyone payment, and without having to deal with the complications of fair use.

 Source: University of Minnesota Libraries.
 Creative Commons Attribution-NonCommercial License.